morepath/dectate/doc/usage.rst

   >>> list(q.filter(name='a')(MyApp))
   [(<PluginAction object ...>, <function f ...>)]

 Sometimes the attribute on the action is not the same as the name you may want to use in the filter.
-You can use :attr:`Action.filter_name` to create a mapping to the correct attribute.
+You can use :attr:`dectate.Action.filter_name` to create a mapping to the correct attribute.

 By default the filter does an equality comparison.
-You can define your own comparison function for an attribute using :attr:`Action.filter_compare`.
+You can define your own comparison function for an attribute using :attr:`dectate.Action.filter_compare`.

-If you want to allow a query on a :class:`Composite` action you need to give it some help by defining :attr:`Composite.query_classes`.
+If you want to allow a query on a :class:`Composite` action you need to give it some help by defining :attr:`dectate.Composite.query_classes`.

 query tool
 ----------